 Some children can’t travel because of their health condition or disabilities.
 But most would only benefit from spending more time with their parents on a road trip and camping and less time online.

-Neither can I. They live from arranging everything for you.
-If you do some basic research online and maybe borrow a book in a local library and you can plan it yourself.
-For budget sleeping, we use Airbnb and Couchsurfing or camping.
+Neither can we.
+They live from arranging everything for you.
+If you do some basic research online, you can save a lot.
+For budget sleeping, we use Airbnb (discount for new users) and Couchsurfing or camping.
 There is a nice banner to Booking.com next to this text, where you can find rooms, apartments or houses for every budget.

-For transport to and from airports, check Goopti for inside Europe trips.
+For transport to and from airports, check this discount on Goopti for inside Europe trips.

 Plan in advance and buy plane and train tickets when they are cheaper.
 When abroad, check where locals eat.
 Those places are usually a lot cheaper than the ones advertised by your local travel agent.